cs-education/classTranscribe/readme.txt

+=====BASIC SET-UP =====
+* Create .env file; the contents are described in ENVIRONMENT VARIABLES
+* Create a certificate and key.
+Place those in cert/cert/ (by default) You will need to provide this information to the IdP.
+* Download Piwik
+    To set up Piwik, visit the exposed port or url (the port will be defined as PROXY_PORT in .env) Follow the instructions onscreen.

+Piwik and authentication will NOT work prior to this set-up.

 =====KNOWN ISSUES=====
 Logging in as user A, logging out, and without closing the browser, attempting to login as user B causes an error.
 We think it's because Shibboleth can't gracefully allow two logged in users.
 This may be fixed through speaking with iTrust.

 As noted in router/index.js, I believe that the order matters.
 This can probably be fixed.

+I put a bunch of functions into public/functions.js basically because I didn't know what they did or when they were called.

 =====AUTHENTICATION WITH SHIBBOLETH=====
 Out of the box, authentication will not work.